jsumners/udm-pro-api-client/Readme.md

 # udm-pro-api-client

 An API client for communicating with the [Unifi UDM-PRO][udm-pro].
-Currently, it only has functionality for querying the network app for the list of connected, and/or configured, clients and generating a hosts file representation of those entries.

-This is known to work with `UniFi OS UDM Pro 1.12.22` and `Network 7.1.68`.
+This is known to work with:

++ `UniFi OS 1.12.22` and `Network 7.1.68`
++ `UniFi OS 3.1.16` and `Network 8.0.7`

+## CLI Tool

+The provided CLI tool supports the following commands:

++ `get-hosts`: retrieves the connected devices and generates a hosts file

 ## Configuration